brannm/academic-kickstart-mrb/content/publication/Brann2021.md

 publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: "*Journal of Physical Chemistry A*"
+publication: "*Invited Submission to the Journal of Physical Chemistry A*"
 publication_short: ""

 abstract:  "We examine the initial differential sticking probability of CH<sub>4</sub> and CD<sub>4</sub> on CH<sub>4</sub> and CD<sub>4</sub> ices under nonequilibrium